Operation Black Buck: Black Buck One

 Withers climbed away from the airfield and headed nearly due north to a planned rendezvous with a Victor some way off the Brazilian coast near Rio de Janeiro.
 As they passed the British Task Force, the crew signalled the code word "superfuse" indicating a successful attack at 0746Z.
 Their journey continued within range of the South American coast to the rendezvous with a Victor flown by Squadron Leader Barry Neal.
 After contacting control with an update, the tanker was sent further south.
 To help bring the two planes together, one of Ascension's two Nimrod maritime reconnaissance aircraft flew from Wideawake to the area.
 Without an in-flight refuelling system, it was unable to remain for long.
 Tuxford, who had continued to maintain radio silence lest he compromise the mission, picked up the "superfuse" signal and radioed Ascension for help.
 A Victor flown by his squadron commander, Wing Commander Colin Seymour, flew out to meet him, and refuelled Tuxford's Victor, enabling him to return to Ascension 14 hours and 5 minutes after he had left.
 Meanwhile, with the help of the Nimrod, Withers made the rendezvous with Neal, and all three aircraft returned to Ascension safely.
 Withers touched down at 1452Z.

 Northwood Headquarters received the "superfuse" message by 0830Z and the Ministry of Defence shortly thereafter.
 Beetham was informed by his deputy, Air Vice Marshal Kenneth Hayr, an hour later.
 The news of the bombing raid was reported on the BBC World Service before either the Vulcan or the last tanker arrived back at Ascension.
-The bombardment is believed to have killed three Argentinian personnel at the airport and injured several more.
+The bombardment is believed to have killed three Argentine personnel at the airport and injured several more.
 One bomb exploded on the runway and caused a large crater which proved difficult to repair, and the other bombs caused minor damage to aircraft and equipment.
 The shortened runway remained in action.